 - In this menu, Override Do Not Disturb will be an option at the bottom of the screen.
 Make sure to toggle this on.
 Keep in mind, if you'd like your Low Urgency Notifications to override Do Not Disturb, you'll need to go back to the previous menu and select the text for Low Urgency Notifications.

-- Within the PagerDuty Mobile App, navigate to Settings.
+- Within the PagerDuty Mobile App, navigate to More in the top right.
 If you already had the app installed, select Update PagerDuty Contact Card.
 If this is your first time logging into the app, you'll be prompted to grant PagerDuty the Manage Contacts permission.
 You can read about how we use this permission here.

 - Once you have the PagerDuty Contact Card, select it within your Contacts menu, and choose Add to Favorites.
 We recommend choosing the PagerDuty email address here, as the phone numbers we use are subject to change.